EVDOG4LIFE/ATATScraper/README.md

 # Puppeteer Sample Function

-This Node.js function is designed to check the availability of the LEGO AT-AT product on the official LEGO website using Puppeteer and Chromium.
+This is a sample working Node.js function that's designed to check the availability of the coveted LEGO UCS AT-AT product on the official website using Puppeteer and Chromium.
 It performs synthetic monitoring by simulating a visit to the product's page and checks the product's availability based on Schema.org data.
+It then takes a screenshot and uploads to storage for later viewing pleasure.

 ## Prerequisites